rowanmanning/rowanmanning.com/content/posts/webmentions-for-your-static-site/index.md

     />
     ```

 Now you're ready to receive webmentions!
-Now if somebody who publishes webmentions links to your website, it will appear on your Webmention.io dashboard for you to see.
+If somebody who publishes webmentions links to your website, it will appear on your Webmention.io dashboard for you to see.

 An additional step for me was that I wanted to capture interactions on social websites like Twitter.
 The large social sites don't implement Webmention themselves, however, another third party service can be used to watch for social interactions on other sites and publish webmentions on their behalf.